Lukas1121/Atrial-fib-sim/README.md

 ### AF.init(
 - break_links=True,            argument that passes whether links should be broken
-- treatment=True,              runs the simulation again including treatming i.e. randomized cell death
+- treatment=True,              runs the simulation again including treatment i.e. randomized cell death
 - skip_first_loop = False)     intended to skip the first simulation without cell ablation. triggering fibrillation is hard, so each simulation prior to treatment is stored in a array.npy so verious methods of cell ablation may be tried.

 - vid1 = vid.video()